HonkingGoose/git-gosling/docs/getting_started/configuring_git.md

 $ git config --global user.email 1234567+GitHubusername@users.noreply.github.com
 ```

+## Caching Git Credentials

+If you will be using HTTPS remote url of your repositories then each time you do a push or pull request Git will ask you for credentials.
+To avoid typing password/token again and again you can cache your git credentials after setting some credential store.
+Credential Store is nothing but a Cache Management System.
+Setup [GCM](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) to cache your credentials.

 ## Telling Git what editor to use

 When you create a commit with `git commit`, Git will open the CLI text editor to let you enter a commit message.